All-American Red Heads

-The All American Red Heads were the first professional women's basketball teams.
+The All American Red Heads were the first professional women's basketball team.
 In 1936, almost 50 years after women's basketball began, C. M. "Ole" Olson (who also founded Olson's Terrible Swedes) started a barnstorming team which would play around the country until 1986.
 The name of the team came from Olson's wife, who owned a number of beauty salons in the south.
 They played by men's rules and were a smash success with the audience.
 They were so successful as an exhibition team that they fostered two other teams, the Ozark Hillbillies and the Famous Red Heads.

 Two of the early players for the team were Geneva (Jean) and Jo Langerman.
 Jean and Jo were the twin daughters of "Mama" Langerman, an unmarried beautician who moved from town to town.
 The twins led three teams to the Iowa state tournament, finishing third in 1931 at Whittemore, Iowa, and winning the state championships while at Parkersburg, and Hampton, Iowa in 1932, and 1933.
 Following their high school career, they played for an AAU team, winning the national championship in 1934, then joined the All American Red Heads.
 As a result of their accomplishments, they were inducted into the Iowa Girls High School Athletic Union Basketball Hall of Fame.